 Licensees are required to report the following*:

 * Requirements may alter each financial year

 ** The Liquor Control Reform (Wholesale Liquor Supply Information) Regulations 2015 (PDF, 105KB) provides definitions of types of liquor as well as definitions of small, large or bulk containers.

-The VCGLR has designed a template to collect wholesale transactions made in the 2017– 18 financial year.
-It is available on our website here through the wholesale data portal, and is the same as the 2016-17 template.
+The VCGLR has approved a template to collect wholesale transactions made in the 2018– 19 financial year.
+It is available on our website here and through the Wholesale Sales Data Portal, and is the same as the 2017-18 template.

 Reporting must be done via the online portal.

 Download the FAQs for more information on the reporting process.

 Licensees must submit their data or exemption by midnight on 15 August 2019.